-This BerkeleyGW kernel and example is, in many ways, an ideal case for the Xeon-Phi: reduction loops can benefit from the increased memory bandwidth and the code was able to be restructured in a way that left very long inner loops (1000-10,000 iterations) which is ideal for vectorization.
+This BerkeleyGW kernel and example is, in many ways, an ideal case for the Xeon-Phi: reduction loops can benefit from the increased memory bandwidth and the code was able to be restructured in a way that left very long inner loops (1000-10,000 iterations) ideal for vectorization.
 While this is fortuitous, not all codes can be structured in such a way.

-Significantly, however, we find that the test problem takes 2.9x longer to run on 1 Xeon-Phi co-processor than it does on 2 Sandy-Bridge host processors.
-We identify the reason for the poor relative performance by running an OpenMP and vectorization experiment; the results are shown in the figures below.
+Significantly, however, we found that the test problem took 2.9x longer to run on 1 Xeon-Phi co-processor than it did on 2 Sandy-Bridge host processors.
+We identified the reason for the poor relative performance by running an OpenMP and vectorization experiment; the results are shown in the figures below.
 The figure on the left is an OpenMP speedup graph obtained by running a fixed-size problem with 1 MPI rank per Xeon-Phi and various numbers of OpenMP threads placed on separate cores.
 The speedup is not ideal; however, it is not the main reason for the poor performance when considering that a production FLASH simulation would use up to 15-way MPI parallelism on a single Xeon-Phi (based on memory overhead).
 The figure on the right shows how compiler auto-vectorization affects time to solution over a range of job configurations.
 Results indicate that disabling compiler auto-vectorization (red data points) leads to better performance in 4 out of 5 job configurations.
 Failure to extract benefit from vector instructions is the main reason for the poor relative performance, highlighting the need to investigate this issue.

-We find that approximately half of the run time is spent in a large data reconstruction subroutine in the hydrodynamics solver.
+We found that approximately half of the run time is spent in a large data reconstruction subroutine in the hydrodynamics solver.
 This subroutine uses various characteristic tracing methods to advance fluid state in each cell of the local mesh by half a time step.
 A detailed look at the code reveals that there is minimal opportunity for vectorization because the subroutine updates the fluid state one cell at a time.
 Two code transformations are necessary to draw benefit from vectorization.
 Firstly, the subroutine needs to be passed fluid data for multiple cells at once, and secondly, the fluid fields such as density, pressure and temperature for each cell should no longer be in contiguous memory locations.
 If we assume that we have applied the first code transformation of passing multiple grid points into the subroutine then an example code layout looks as follows

 do i = 1, GRID_PTS